Khanate of Kazan: Society

 who lived on state land.
 The feudal lands were mostly settled by çura (serfs).
 Prisoners of war were usually sold to Turkey or into Central Asia.
 Occasionally they were sold within the Khanate as slaves (qol) and sometimes were settled on feudal lands to become çura later.
 The Muslim and non-Muslim population of the Khanate had to pay the yasaq.

 Administration and military

 The Khanate was divided into 5 daruğa: Alat, Arça, Gäreç, Cöri and Nuğay.
 The term daruğa translates as "direction".
 They replaced the "duchies" that the khanate originated from.
 Some feudal lords sporadically asserted independence from Kazan, but such attempts would be promptly suppressed.

 The military of the khanate consisted of armament and men from the darughas and subject lands, khan guards, and the troops of the nobility.
 The number of soldiers was never constant, ranging from 20,000 to 60,000 in number.
 Often, troops from Nogay, the Crimea and Russia also served the Kazan khans.
-Fire-arms (arquebuse) were used for defending the walls of Kazan.
+Firearms (arquebuse) were used for defending the walls of Kazan.